ibm-cloud-docs/power-iaas/set-full-linux.md

    b.
 Run `route -n`, the subnet of your proxy is listed after the private gateway.
 Example subnets are: 10.240.65.0, 10.209.155.192.

    c.
 To get the CIDR, run the `ip route` command.
-Example CIDR's are: 10.240.65.0/24, 10.209.155.192/26.
+Example CIDRs are: 10.240.65.0/24, 10.209.155.192/26.

    d.
-You can note the CIDR number as you will need it in [step 3](/docs/power-iaas?topic=power-iaas-set-full-Linux#create-power-vm) to establish connections from the VM to the proxy.
+You can note the CIDR number as you need it in [step 3](/docs/power-iaas?topic=power-iaas-set-full-Linux#create-power-vm) to establish connections from the VM to the proxy.

 ### Creating and configuring a Power virtual machine (PVM)
 {: #create-power-vm}